SYNCPHONIA IN THE CLASSROOM

 Music teachers love to see every student in their ensemble engaged, enjoying the music and making the most of their potential.
 Syncphonia has been purpose built to offer a more supportive environment for music teaching and learning.

 Syncphonia is particularly suitable for mixed ability GCSE classes exploring set works and other repertoire, whole-class ensemble work in KS3, and beginner and early music readers in primary and secondary school ensembles in years 4-8.
 It is also beneficial for mixed ability A level classes to enable non-orchestral instrumentalists to join in with performances of set works and other repertoire.

 Leading the way in music provision doesn’t have to cost your school the earth.
 Make the most of your annual technology budget and explore new music for mixed-ability ensembles through Syncphonia’s growing digital library.
-Avoid the wasted expense of tablets gathering dust, by bringing them into the music room.
+Avoid the wasted expense of iPads gathering dust, by bringing them into the music room.
 The Syncphonia system helps to widen participation and encourages children to persevere with ensemble music-making, a key part of national curriculum requirements.

 Research shows that children benefit in multiple ways from taking part in ensemble music making, but that they learn new skills faster when they are enjoying themselves.
 Losing your place or struggling to keep up can be very demotivating for beginners and can even lead to people leaving.
 Syncphonia’s networked score reader helps everyone keep their place bar by bar, and even leads to the ensemble playing longer pieces better, helping more experienced players to stay engaged.
 Thus Syncphonia supports mixed-ability ensembles in classrooms, enabling pupils to develop together.